-- 4. Describe the proposed organizational model; include the following information: - a.
-Job descriptions for each leadership or shared/central office role identified in the organizational chart (provide as an Attachment) - b.
-Resumes of all current leadership (provide as an Attachment). - c.
-Describe the leadership team's individual and collective qualifications for implementing the multi-site school design and business and operating plan successfully, including capacity in areas such as: - 5.
-Previous student achievement data for the proposed instructional leaders at each proposed campus (if available) (provide as part of Attachment) - a.
-School leadership; - b.
-School business operations and finance; - c.
-Governance management and support to the Board; - d.
-Curriculum, instruction, and assessment; - e.
-At-risk students and students with special needs; - f.
-Performance management; and - g.
-Parent and community engagement. - 6.
-Explain who is responsible for school leader coaching and training and what those processes will look like in action.
-Please include any existing competencies used for school leader selection and evaluation, if available (provide as an Attachment). - 7.
-Explain your school leader's role in the successful recruitment, hiring, development, and retention of a highly effective staff. - 8.
+a) Job descriptions for each leadership or shared/central office role identified in the organizational chart (provide as an Attachment) b) Resumes of all current leadership (provide as an Attachment). c) Previous student achievement data for the proposed instructional leaders at each proposed campus (if available) (provide as part of Attachment) 5.
+Describe the leadership team's individual and collective qualifications for implementing the multi-site school design and business and operating plan successfully, including capacity in areas such as: Th ere is no change to the Leadership Team. (a) School leadership; (b) School business operations and finance; (c) Governance management and support to the Board; (d) Curriculum, instruction, and assessment; (e) At-risk students and students with special needs; (f) Performance management; and (g) Parent and community engagement.
+6. Explain who is responsible for school leader coaching and training and what those processes will look like in action.
+Please include any existing competencies used for school leader selection and evaluation, if available (provide as an Attachment).
+No change 7.
+Explain your school leader's role in the successful recruitment, hiring, development and retention of a highly effective staff.
+No change 8.
 Explain your campus instructional leader's role in providing instructional guidance and school culture guidance.
-How will the leadership team work in support of the campus instructional leader's guidance? - 9.
+How will the leadership team work in support of the campus instructional leader's guidance?
+No change 9.
 What systems are in place in your leadership team structure to ensure redundancies in knowledge and skill?
+No change LEAD ERSHIP FOR EXPANSION Th ere is no change in the Leadership for Expansion section. a) Describe the operator's current or planned process for recruiting and training potential network leaders.
+Explain how you have developed or plan to establish a pipeline of potential leaders for the network as a whole.
+If known, identify candidates already in the pipeline for future positions. b) Identify the proposed regional director candidate, if applicable, and explain why this individual is qualified to lead the expansion of the organization (provide a resume as an Attachment).
+Summarize the proposed leader's academic and organizational leadership record.
+Provide specific evidence that demonstrates capacity to design, launch, and manage a high-performing charter school network. c) If a regional director candidate has not yet been identified, provide the job description (as an Attachment or qualifications and discuss the timeline, criteria, and recruiting and selection process for hiring the regional director.
+Note: It is strongly encouraged that schools proposing to open new campuses in the 2022-23 school pre-opening requirements for such campuses.